How Glasgow has changed in twenty years and it's a mixed picture

 READ MORE: Nicola Sturgeon tells Rishi Sunak to axe Universal Credit cut

-A major analysis of changes seen in Scotland's largest city over the past year in areas including health, housing and education provides a mixed picture.
+A major analysis of changes seen in Scotland's largest city over the past 20 years, by Glasgow Centre for Population Health, provides a mixed picture.

 More than 35% of children under 15 live in the most deprived parts of the city and child poverty has increased.
 However, school leaver results have steadily improved over the past two decades.